 3. Use Less Laundry Detergent

 When adding detergent to the laundry, do you usually just throw some in without bothering to measure?
 If so, you may be using way more than you need.
 While a little extra laundry detergent won’t break the bank right away, all of that wasted detergent can really add up over time.
 Not only will you need to buy extra detergent, which can be expensive, but you may shorten the lifespan of your clothes or washer as well.
+I buy my laundry detergent at Amazon on a regular basis when it’s on sale.

 4. Invest in an Energy Efficient Washing Machine